YankeSoftware/yanke.codes/README.md

 The contact form is configured for security and ease of use:

 1. Form validation with accessible error messages
-2. Honeypot spam protection
+2. Honeypot spam protection using the `_honey` field
 3. ARIA attributes for screen readers
-4. Formspree integration can be enabled by replacing the placeholder key
+4. [GetForm.io](https://getform.io/) integration for static site form handling

 To make it fully functional:
+1. Sign up for a free GetForm.io account
-1. Replace the placeholder Formspree key in the action URL
+2. Replace the placeholder GetForm ID in the form action URL (`https://getform.io/f/placeholder-getform-id`)
-2. Or create a serverless function on Railway to handle form submissions
+3. The form will automatically redirect to the thank-you page after submission

 ## Author